aldoprogrammer/submit-dan-reset-button-ant-design/README.md

 ## Available Scripts

 In the project directory, you can run:
 Kalo ini submit, ran reset button.
-Kamu, bisa suvmit, kalo mo r3set, tekan
+Kamu, bisa suvmit, kalo mo r3set, tekan aja
 ### `npm start`

 Runs the app in the development mode.\